-This is a recipe for my children who loved this dish when they were young.
+I wrote this recipe for my children who loved this dish when they were young.
 This is one of the dishes that brings back their childhood memories.
-I learned this dish from a dietician who was working for a school lunch centre.
+I learned this dish from a dietician who was working at a school lunch centre.
 The primary school I was teaching was so isolated and too far from the district’s lunch centre.
-That’s why we had our own lunch centre, which was basically a very large kitchen, right next to the school.
+That’s why we had our own lunch centre, which was basically a very large kitchen, right next to the school building.
 We enjoyed freshly cooked delicious school lunch everyday.
 So this dish brings back my old memories as well.

 4 Servings (8 Hamburgers)

 Lean Beef Mince or Beef & Pork Mince 500g

 Parsley 1 tablespoon *finely chopped